Brenda-Machado/awesome-pixel-art/readme.md

 - [PixelCraft](https://rgab1508.github.io/PixelCraft/) - Open source and free, works in the browser.
 Easy to try out in the browser and as a PWA offline.
 - [rx](https://rx.cloudhead.io/) - Open source and free, works on Linux, macOS and Windows.
 Minimalist and keyboard driven with animation support.
 - [Wobblepaint](https://www.lexaloffle.com/bbs/?tid=40058) - Pico8 editor that give life to pixel art with a little wobble.
+- [Pixelrepo](https://pixelrepo.com/editor) - Free and works in the browser.
+Import files and palettes, save locally.
+Minimalist, easy to use, and perfect for quick pixel art editing.

 ### Miscellaneous
 - [Broider](https://maxbittker.github.io/broider/) - Make 9-patch borders, export as CSS.